FlorianRuen/personal-notebook/001_install_nvidia_gpu_drivers.md

-## How to install Nvidia GPU Drivers (GEFORCE 1080 MAX-Q) to use with tensorflow inside docker container
+## How to install Nvidia GPU Drivers to use with tensorflow inside docker